farz-1/RootToPlate/README.md

 The current implementation of the website is to be our final one but changes and modifications can be implemented along with new features if the customer requires so.

 ## Contributing
-Since the ownership has been transferred to the the customer , any contributions would have to be contracted through them to us.
+Since the ownership has been transferred to the the customer, any contributions would have to be contracted through them to us.
 The acceptance of this contract is highly dependant on the availability of our developers.

 ## Authors and acknowledgment
 Authors: